By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Walk towards that hissing monster of fear and what you will find is your courage.
 Courage will tell you that fears shrink as you take action.
 It is common to be afraid of things that are different.
 Don’t let fear tell you that something is scary only because you have never tried it.

 It may be hard, but you can get through it.

-Courage is not lack of fear it is doing the scary stuff anyway.
+Courage is not a lack of fear, it is doing the scary stuff anyway.
 Great things can happen when you do something worthwhile despite the fear.
 If you say you can’t do something you are creating it being so.
 Continue to tell yourself you can get through it and you will.
-Once you have tackled a scary situation and overcome, it becomes less daunting from then on.
+Once you have tackled a scary situation and overcome it, it becomes less daunting from then on.

 The fears you beat make you stronger.